-The composition of Goldman Sachs Dynamic Mix Fund V (NL) will, in principle, show a long-term allocation of 10% fixed-income securities and 90% equities.
-As a result of tactical asset allocation, the equity component of the Sub-fund will fluctuate within a 20% bandwidth.
+The composition of Goldman Sachs Dynamic Mix Fund III (NL) will, in principle, show a long-term allocation of 50% fixed-income securities and 50% equities.
+As a result of tactical asset allocation, the equity component of the Subfund will fluctuate within a 20% bandwidth.
 This bandwidth applies to both potential overweight and underweight positions.

-The Sub-fund is actively managed to invest in financial instruments with an attractive risk and return profile according to a systematic investment process, while maintaining deviation limits relative to the index.
-Therefore, the composition of the Sub-fund's investments can materially deviate from that of the index.
-The index represents the investment universe.
-The Sub-fund may invest in financial instruments that are not part of the index.
+The Sub-fund is actively managed to invest in financial instruments with an attractive risk and return profile according to a systematic investment process, with deviation limits applied relative to the index.
+The composition of the Sub-fund's investments may therefore materially differ from that of the index.
+The index is a representative reflection of the investment universe.
+The Sub-fund may invest in financial instruments that are not included in the index.

-The Sub-fund will primarily invest 90% globally in equities, broadly defined to include claims, profit and founder's shares, as well as options, warrants for the acquisition or disposal of such securities, and other similar securities, along with other equity-like values and financial instruments with comparable risk and return characteristics.
-The investments are globally diversified across regions, countries, and sectors.
-The exact weighting of equities in the portfolio within the specified range depends on the manager's view and the resulting tactical asset allocation, and is therefore not constant.
+The Sub-fund primarily invests 50% globally in equities, where equities are understood in the broadest sense of the word, including claims, profit-sharing certificates, founders' shares, options, and warrants for the acquisition or disposal of such securities, as well as other similar securities and financial instruments with comparable risk and return characteristics.
+Investments are globally diversified across regions, countries, and sectors.
+The exact weighting of equities in the portfolio is within the specified range and depends on the manager's view and resulting tactical asset allocation, and is therefore not constant.

-Additionally, the Sub-fund will primarily invest 10% in fixed-income securities.
-The Sub-fund will pursue a combination within a broad spectrum of interest-related instruments.
-The Sub-fund may invest in, among other things, government bonds, corporate bonds, convertible bonds, so-called asset-backed securities, and money market instruments.
-These instruments can be denominated in both developed and emerging market currencies.
+Additionally, the Sub-fund primarily invests 50% in fixed-income securities.
+The Sub-fund aims to achieve a combination within a broad range of interest-related instruments.
+The Sub-fund may invest in, among others, government bonds, corporate bonds, convertible bonds, asset-backed securities, and money market instruments.
+These instruments can be denominated in the currencies of both developed and emerging markets.

-The Sub-fund promotes ecological and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Sub-fund promotes ecological and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).

-The Sub-fund applies stewardship as well as an ESG integration approach and exclusion criteria concerning various activities.
+The Sub-fund applies Stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
 Additional information can be found in the prospectus.

-The Sub-fund takes into account the principal adverse impacts (PAIs) on sustainability factors primarily through stewardship.
+The Sub-fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through Stewardship.
 Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.

-The Sub-fund has the ability to hold investments both directly and indirectly-by gaining exposure to the relevant financial instruments via derivatives or investments in other investment funds.
+The Sub-fund has the possibility to hold investments both directly and indirectly - for example, by gaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.

-The Sub-fund can use derivatives such as options, futures, warrants, swaps, and currency forward transactions.
-These can be applied for hedging risks and efficient portfolio management.
-The use of derivatives may result in leverage, increasing the Sub-fund's sensitivity to market movements.
+The Sub-fund may use derivatives such as options, futures, warrants, swaps, and forward foreign exchange contracts.
+These can be used for hedging risks and efficient portfolio management.
+This may involve leverage, increasing the Sub-fund's sensitivity to market movements.
 When using derivatives, it is ensured that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor targeted by the Sub-fund does not change due to the use of these instruments.
+The risk profile corresponding to the type of investor the Sub-fund targets does not change as a result of using these instruments.